How To Write Alt Text For Memes

 So I now know what the text says and what’s in the picture, but what is it doing?
 Try to describe what’s happening in a sentence or two.
 For example, the shiba inu with a bow on its head may be smiling at the camera, or the picture of SpongeBob features him looking around a room cautiously while dressed as a caveman.

 When it comes to writing alt text, one helpful strategy is to imagine someone is on a phone call describing an image to a friend, and what details they would want their friend to know about in order to understand the image or following along in conversation.
-Others may find it more helpful to imagine they are describing an item on a podcast or radio show where the listener can’t ask clarifying questions
+Others may find it more helpful to imagine they are describing an item on a podcast or radio show where the listener can’t ask clarifying questions.
+Both strategies are intended to help the describer identify what is relevant in an image, and how someone else would be expected to perceive it.

 Don’t be afraid to give away the punchline

 When there was a viral meme that involved pictures that have descriptions rhyming with song lyrics, I was highly confused because many descriptions were vague and I had no idea how the image of a pile of fruit could be perceived as funny when connected to something simply labeled “song lyrics.”
 I later found out the image was a lemon on a pear, rhyming with the caption which had lyrics from the song “Livin’ on a Prayer.”
-For this image, I would create the following alt text:
+For this image, I would create the following alt text, indicating when the meme switches from text-based to image-based content:

 “Text caption whoah, we’re halfway there, whoah-oh, followed by image of a lemon on a pear“